filecoin-project/filecoin-docs/README.md

    npm start
    ```

-3. Open [localhost:8080](http://localhost:8080) in your browser.
+3. Open [localhost:1313](http://localhost:1313) in your browser.

 ## Code organization

-- Content lives in Markdown files in the `docs` folder.
-Each major section has its own subfolder.
+- Content lives in Markdown files in the `content` folder.
+Each language has its own subfolder, and each major section has its own subfolder under that.
-- Navigation is generated from [docs/.vuepress/config.js](https://github.com/filecoin-project/filecoin-docs/blob/master/docs/.vuepress/config.js) and the metadata within each Markdown file.
-Be sure to create an entry in this config file when adding new content.
-- To feature a new article on the homepage, you'll also need to update the `manualSidebar` object in the Home component at [docs/.vuepress/themes/components/Home.vue](https://github.com/filecoin-project/filecoin-docs/blob/master/docs/.vuepress/theme/components/Home.vue).

 ## Contributing